ilg-deprecated/qemu-build/README.md

 ### Prerequisites

-For the moment only Ubuntu 18LTS and macOS builds are supported.
+For the moment the build scripts were tested only on Ubuntu 18 LTS and macOS.
 Details on how to prepare the development environment are in the [macOS](https://github.com/xpack/xpack-build-box/tree/master/macos) and [Ubuntu](https://github.com/xpack/xpack-build-box/tree/master/ubuntu) page of the [XBB project](https://github.com/xpack/xpack-build-box).

+The Windows binaries are cross compiled with mingw-w64; this works on Ubuntu 18 LTS, including when running it under WSL (Windows System for Linux).

 ### Download the build scripts repo